Watch this video that follows a group of new players at CP, made in 2015 by Slender Pictures!

 If this is your first LRP event, or even your first experience of role-playing games, please do not be afraid to ask for advice.
-On the first day of every event, there is a new player briefing at the tavern.
+On the first day of the first and last event (and often at the middle events too!) there is a new player briefing at the Crimson Moon tavern.
 It’s fun and friendly, so do drop in!
-Staff and players are usually only too happy to start you off on your LRP career and will give you the basics to get going.
+Staff and other players will also be usually only too happy to start you off on your LRP career and will give you the basics to get going.
 This is particularly important if you have never experienced the fighting style used at LRP events.
 You definitely need to get training in order to fight safely.

 Finally never be afraid to ask any question.
-Everybody was new to LRP at some stage and probably had the same questions as you do, so just ask.
-Remember the idea is to have fun and that is easier to achieve if you are comfortable with the environment that you are in.
+Everybody was new to LRP at some stage and probably had the same questions as you do, so just ask!